What is Montessori?

 Child is the focal point (exploring) Teacher is the focal point (lecturing)

-Individualized learning paths Same curriculum for everyone
+Individualized learning paths Standardized curriculum for everyone

-Self-correction through materials Corrected by the teacher
+Self-correction through specialized materials External correction by the teacher

 The Long-Term Benefits of a Montessori Education